-On January 18, Tim will discuss Wood’s A Book Of Tales, a 1901 collection of Pacific Northwest Indian myths and legends, with Anne Richardson, director of Oregon Cartoon Institute/Oregon Movies, A Z. Together, they hope to shed some light on Wood’s love of fine press printing as well as on his decision to collect and transcribe Pacific Northwest Indian oral literature.
+On January 18, Tim will discuss Wood’s A Book Of Tales: Being Some Myths of the North American Indians a 1901 collection of Pacific Northwest Indian oral literature, with Anne Richardson, director of Oregon Cartoon Institute/Oregon Movies, A Z. Together, they hope to shed some light on Wood’s love of fine press printing as well as on his decision to collect and transcribe Pacific Northwest Indian oral literature.

 Who was Wood?

 Lt.
 Charles Erskine Scott Wood arrived in Oregon in 1874 to fight Indians.
 A recent West Point graduate, he had been forbidden by his father to follow a literary career.
 Two Indian Wars and one law degree later, Wood was a well respected member of Portland’s business community, pursuing (and achieving) financial success with a large side order of social and political activism.
 In Wood Works ,Tim Barnes and Edwin Bingham write “Soldier, poet, attorney, satirist, anarchist, reformer, bon vivant, painter, and pacifist — —-C. E. S. Wood was all of these.”

 Wood was one of the founding fathers of Portland Art Museum, an institution which educated generations of Oregon artists, some of whom chose to become filmmakers.
 If PAM’s early start date is important to Oregon film history, then Wood, who pushed for that early start date, is important to Oregon film history as well.